waseem9028/Archive-Graylog-Index/README.md

 # Backup Script:

+I have created this script which will search for the indices in elasticsearch cluster.

+The elasticsearch shows the indices in nano date formate, this script convert the dates into similar format and calculates the index creation date.

+based on the index creation date, it will calculate the age of index.

-The backup script (archive.sh) will search for the indices which are older than 90 days and archive them one by one.
+The backup script (archive.sh) will search for the indices and pickups only indices which are older than 90 days and archive them one by one.
-You can find the script at path mentioned below in this document.

 The script is made to search for the index starting with "graylog_".

+# Execution of Script:
+1. First of all, script will check for the ES backup repo.

+2. If it is not found, you would have to setup it manually. ( make sure to put the backup name repo similar to avoid further failuer of execution)

+3. It will put a list of all indices into a file under /tmp folder.

+4. Then it will start a loop for the lines from first line to last line in that file.

+5. Under the loop, it will pick up the index name and start converting dates and calculate the age of index from it's date of creation.

+6. Before starting archiving process, the script will check for the index in backup repo.

+7. If the index already present in back up repo, it will remove that index.

+8. If index is not found in backup repo, it will start archiving the index.

+9. After completion of the archiving, it will remove the index from cluster.

+10. Depending on the server configuration and index size, script execution will take time.

 # Automate Archiving: